Boston University's Premiere Undergraduate Journal

 REACT News Anchor

-Eliot is a freshman from West Roxbury (a suburb of Boston) and graduated from Boston Latin School.
+Eliot is a sophomore from West Roxbury (a suburb of Boston) and graduated from Boston Latin School.
 He rowed and swam competitively throughout high school while also participating in clubs from JSA to Model UN.
 He seeks to pursue a double-major of Economics and International Relations in the College of Arts and Sciences, as he is very interested in both politics and diplomacy.
 Some of his favorite TV shows are Mad Men, The Office, Friends, and Suits!